-Yes
+Disability: Yes

 Eclipse records the primary support reason Data shows that long-term residents have

 Care needs Long term residents

-Long Term Access and mobility only 5.26%
+Long Term Access and mobility only 7%

-10.53%
+Long Term Mental Health Support 7%

-Long Term Personal care support 57.89%
+Long Term Personal care support 53%

 Long Term Support with Memory and

-Cognition 21.05%
+Cognition 24%

-Not Recorded 5.26%
+Not Recorded 9%

-with dementia may cause trauma, which severe, including mood, behaviour and pl Whilst studies have been contradictory, s that older people who relocate may have mortality, particularly those with dementia.
-As well as those detailed under the age of feedback shows particular concern for the Alzheimer's and dementia 'Extremely changes could have a big negative impactives a big negative impactives a big negative impactives a concerned that the vulnerable citizens in lose valuable relationships they have built especially those who experience moderates. can range from mild to hysiological symptoms. ome research suggests increased morbidity and a. characteristic, consultation ose residents with allenging for resident with a so unsettling them with ct (e.g. distress and have moved)', 'They are the Care Centres would
+Disability Impact Details: Research tells us that moving older adult with dementia may cause trauma, which severe, including mood, behaviour and plant with studies have been contradictory, so that older people who relocate may have mortality, particularly those with dementia.
+As well as those detailed under the age of feedback shows particular concern for the Alzheimer's and dementia 'Extremely characteristics." can range from mild to hysiological symptoms. come research suggests increased morbidity and a. characteristic, consultation ose residents with allenging for resident with

-Care needs Long Term Access and mobility only Long Term Mental Health Support Long Term Support with Memory and Cognition Not Recorded The preferred option will necessitate all lot of alternative Care Centres operated by presearch tells us that moving older adult with dementia may cause trauma, which severe, including mood, behaviour and provided who relocate may have mortality, particularly those with dementia.
-As well as those detailed under the age of feedback shows particular concern for the Alzheimer's and dementia 'Extremely charles' and the secaping' because they forget that they is concerned that the vulnerable citizens in

-The approaches for mitigation for impacts on disabled people affected will be similar to those elderly people affected.
+The approaches to mitigation for impacts on disabled people affected will be similar to those for elderly people affected.